thormighti/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 2\.
 Quickly compile smart contracts and test them on our local blockchain

 First you'll need to get node/npm.
 If you don't have it head over [here](https://hardhat.org/tutorial/setting-up-the-environment.html).
+Make sure you download the latest version of node.

 Next, lets head to the terminal (Git Bash will not work).
 Go ahead and cd to the directory you want to work in.
 Once you're there run these commands: